FASTING

 Isaiah 58 stresses the need of fasting in direct correlation to concern for the needs of others.

-Keeping Things Safe & Healthy
+Keeping Safe & Healthy

-• Those who are underweight or emaciated
+• You are underweight or emaciated

-• Those who suffer from weakness or anemia
+• You suffer from weakness or anemia

 Helpful Links